MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ---
-title: Using the Microsoft Edge Add-ons Update REST API
+title: Using the Update REST API for Microsoft Edge Add-ons
 description: REST endpoints to automate publishing updates to add-ons that are submitted to the Microsoft Edge Add-ons store.
 author: MSEdgeTeam
 ms.author: msedgedevrel